Duct Redesign and Air Balancing in Los Angeles for sleep, smoke, and room-by-room comfort.

 Failure pattern library: what to ask any contractor before signing

-In Los Angeles specifically, mixed electrical panels, LADBS permit sequencing, attic access, and rooms added after the first HVAC design compounds the risk.
-A useful plan starts with room temperature readings, filter fit, static pressure clues, and the actual path air takes back to the equipment.
+Field reality in Los Angeles: A useful plan starts with room temperature readings, filter fit, static pressure clues, and the actual path air takes back to the equipment.
+The audit accounts for it.
+Cheap quotes do not.

 08